Skip to content

 ...

-1. Create a new manifest file files.manifest under the directory /usr/local/scheck/custom.rules.d (this directory is the user-defined script directory) and edit it as follows:
+1. Create a manifest file files.manifest under the directory /usr/local/scheck/custom.rules.d (this directory is for user-defined scripts), and edit it as follows:

 id = 'check-file'